Akigaze/study-notes/js/Jasmine.md

 1. This `it spec` will not start until the `done` function is called in the call to `beforeEach` above.
 2. And this spec will not complete until its `done` is called.
 3. It means we call `done` in callback function and it should also call `done` in the end of spec.
+4. I a spec, we called `done` to indicate the asynchronous function ended.
+5. The default time out of Jasmine is 5s, and set `jasmine.DEFAULT_TIMEOUT_INTERVAL` to change it.

 ```javascript
 // callback and done
   describe("Using callbacks", () => {